SuperJohan64/simplarr-stack/README.md

 It's crucial to ensure that your **qBittorrent**, **Sonarr**, **Radarr**, and **Plex/Jellyfin** containers all share the **exact same volume mappings**.
 If these volumes differ the conainters won't work.

-The folder structure used by this project is as follows.
+The host's folder structure used by this project is as follows.

 - Media
   - Anime